zjw19970816/academic-kickstart/content/home/experience.md

   date_start = "2020-01-18"
   date_end = "2019-12-18"
   description = """
+  Responsibilities include:

-  Learning the design and principle of the auto control board and the drive board, understanding the production
+  * Learning the principle of the auto control board and the drive board.
-  process of the auto control board and the drive board, participating in the development of the company's project products, and at the same time understanding the principle, debugging and UD of the auto motor control.
+  * Designing the auto control board and the drive board.
+  * Debugging and UD of the auto motor control.
   """

 [[experience]]